waterbycounty

 What's happening with rivers in Tulsa County right now?

-Tulsa County's primary USGS streamgage on the Arkansas River is currently reading 10,200 cubic feet per second — 122% of the long-term mean of 8,376.27 cfs.
+Tulsa County's primary USGS streamgage on the Arkansas River has a pipeline snapshot of 10,200 cubic feet per second — 122% of the long-term mean of 8,376.27 cfs.
 Flow is within typical range for this gauge.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Tulsa County water compare to the Oklahoma average?